“We all do,” they said to the judge.

 I don’t want the best of two evils.
 I don’t want any evils.

-The daughter of a preacher father and an educator mother, Hill was 42 years old when she entered law school.
+Unions for All The daughter of a preacher father and an educator mother, Hill was 42 years old when she entered law school.
 The native Ohioan was living in New York at that time.
 The wife and mother had already built a career as an actress, singer, labor union organizer and adult educator.
 Despite this, she could not turn a blind eye to the injustices occurring around her.
 She had many amazing examples of movement lawyering from mentors and friends like human rights lawyers, Evelyn Williams, Michael Tariff Warren and Chokwe Lumumba.
 She, too, wanted to defend the human rights of Black people.

 From their example, she says she learned “Lawyering is not about negotiations in some back room with dusty old law books.
 It is about standing up in places where our people are being persecuted.
 It is about being brave enough and skilled enough to do your part to stop the bleeding and stop the persecution.”
 She knew going to law school at her age while rearing a daughter wasn’t going to be easy, but it was necessary.